 University and collegiate flight training providers are more likely to drug test students than others.

-What Happens If a Student Pilot Fails a Drug Test?
+What Happens When a Student Pilot Fails a Drug Test

 If a student pilot fails a drug test, what happens next will be down to the flight training school they are enrolled in.